Make synths like Disclosure

 Recreate synth sounds from the electronic duo’s hits to make your own unique tracks.

 Brothers Howard and Guy Lawrence, aka Disclosure, were immersed in music growing up – both their parents were professional musicians.
 And after posting their music to MySpace, the talented duo secured a record deal and released their first single Offline Dexterity (2010), when they were both still teenagers.

-Three hit albums later (with a fourth on the way), the Lawrence brothers have worked with some of music’s biggest names, including Khalid, Lorde, Slowthai and Sam Smith.
+Three hit albums later, the Lawrence brothers have worked with some of music’s biggest names, including Khalid, Lorde, Slowthai and Sam Smith.
 And they’ve become a staple billing at many of the world’s biggest festivals.

 A big part of their unique sound is their synthesis skills, so we’re going to focus on the prominent synth parts from four of their biggest tracks.
 We’ll unpick the sound design and processing techniques used to show you how you can make top tier sounds like this in the comfort of your studio.

 Know Your Worth Lead Synth

 Let’s start by deconstructing the lead synth from 2020 smash Know Your Worth.
 We used Native Instruments’ FM8 to make this sound, but you can achieve a very similar tone using pretty much any other synth.

 The first step when programming any synth is to consider the texture of the sound.
 To create the raw tone, use two of FM8’s operators (located in the FM matrix on the expert page), both set to the default sine wave.
 First, increase operator F’s ratio to 2.0; this pitches the sound created by the operator up by one octave.